DIY Baby Nursery Ideas on a Budget

 Impact: 🌟🌟🌟🌟

-Sew (or no-sew!) your own curtains, crib skirt, or throw pillows.
-Coordinating fabrics can pull together all your DIY efforts for a cohesive look.
+Sew (or no-sew!) your own curtains, wall hangings, or throw pillows.

 DIY Tip: Iron-on hem tape is a lifesaver if you don’t sew.
 Choose washable fabrics for easy care.